 5 – Uluwatu: 1 day

 As you know, on your last 24 h, you cannot dive.
 Boring?
-No, just take the opportunity to go on one last adventure to end your Bali road trip itinerary!
+No, just take the opportunity to go on one last adventure to end your Bali road trip itinerary before flying out!
 Take the boat back to Sanur, and just south of the Ngurah Rai Airport, there is a beautiful site you should not miss if this is your first time in Bali.
 Rather than going to Tanah Lot, which is overcrowded, I always like to recommend Uluwatu instead.

 The south tip of Bali is famous among surfers, less within scuba divers.
 The temple of Uluwatu is right at the top of a high cliff.
 The view is breath-taking, you feel like floating in the ocean.
 Be careful about the monkeys!
 They can jump on you to steal your sunglasses or your flip-flops.
 Carefully hide any loose items.
 The male can be aggressive but I saw a couple of adorable mama monkeys with their babies.
 After your visit that should be less than an hour, you can be back to the airport in only 40 minutes.